Want to clean and whiten bones or a skull? The first step is to get the soft tissue off the bone.

 - How much time you have

 Professional taxidermists use insects like dermestid beetles to remove tissue from bones.
-You probably won’t want to raise these yourself, but you can still harness insects.
+You probably won’t want to raise these yourself, but you can still harness the tissue-cleaning power of insects.

 Leave the corpse or bones outdoors, preferably over an ant hill if you can find one.
 The insects will do a great job of eating tissue out of those hard-to-reach places on bones and skulls.

 If you are able to put the carcass next to an ant colony, then it might be completely cleaned within 1-2 weeks.
 Otherwise, expect this method of cleaning tissue off of bones to take at least a month.